From the Vaccination Re-Education Discussion Forum Facebook Group!

 Risks - Dehydration

-Rotavirus is defined as the stomach flu and talked about here on the CDC website.
+Rotavirus is defined as the stomach flu.
+Source: (1) CDC

 According to the CDC, the risk of Rotavirus yearly: